 What's an x-Credit?

 x-Credits are a currency used to meter Support Tickets or request other types of assistance available under a Sencha support plan.
 For example, a Support Ticket uses 10 x-Credits per incident.
 Telephone Support uses 50 x-Credits per hour with a 25 x-Credit minimum.
-The available number of x-Credits depends on the Support Plan you purchase.
-Premium Support forums are available 24×7×365 and do not use any x-Credits.

 The process for requesting assistance using x-Credits is described in our support process letter that is sent to our customers' primary support contacts when they purchase a support plan.
 This process is also described in our Maintenance and Support Agreement.